blaufish/dircopy/performance.md

 * `1.844 GB/s` occassionally observed...? (windows caching read-side, maybe).

 **Samsung EVO 870 EVO 4TB SATA**
+* `266.553 MB/s` observed when copying files.
+  This makes sense as reading and writing at this speed would be `533 MB/s` or **89%** of SATA-II theoretical max of 600 MB/s.
-* `471.692 MB/s` observed when copying between directories on same disk.
+* `471.692 MB/s`, `482.924 MB/s`
+  observed when copying between directories on same disk.
+  These values are nonsensical, Windows caching read-side maybe?

 ## Queue size